What Happens to Car Insurance Liability If your Friend Crashes your Car

 Who is Covered When Driving your Car?

 It can be confusing to understand who is covered by your motor insurance to drive your vehicle.
-Although, car insurance policies can vary from insurer to insurer, but as a general rule of thumb, almost all drivers driving your vehicle will be covered by your insurer.
+Although car insurance policies can vary from insurer to insurer, as a general rule of thumb, almost all drivers driving your vehicle will be covered by your insurer.

 However, if there is any person explicitly mentioned in the “excluded drivers” list in your car insurance, such persons won’t be covered when driving your car.